 The open space sales and use tax passed by voters in 1994 is dedicated to the protection of open space and for parks and cannot be used for any other purpose.
-Since the inception of the Open Space Program, 48,361 acres have been protected through a combination of fee purchases and conservation easements, through extraordinary partnerships with Great Outdoors Colorado, Colorado Division of Wildlife and Parks, land trusts, private landowners and others.
+Since the inception of the Open Space Program, 63,037 acres have been protected through a combination of fee purchases and conservation easements, through extraordinary partnerships with Great Outdoors Colorado, Colorado Division of Parks and Wildlife, land trusts, private landowners and others.
 For every $1 of sales tax funds spent, the County has received $2.98 in partnership funding.

 The following are acquisitions in which Douglas County Open Space Sales and Use Tax was used:

 |Private property with land use restrictions.
 A land trust or government agency holds the conservation easement.||70% of all lands preserved|